 - .gitignore.
-Used by git to keep track of which files to ignore when looking for changes in your project. - .travis.yml.
+Used by git to keep track of which files to ignore when looking for changes in your project.
+Files ignored by git will also be ignored both when deploying your experiment, and when testing it in debug mode. - .travis.yml.
 Travis is a continuous integration service, which can run your experiment's tests each time you push some changes.
 This is the configuration file where this is set up. - CHANGELOG.md.
 This is where you should keep track of changes to your experiment.
 It is appended to README.md to form your experiment's basic description. - CONTRIBUTING.md.
 Guidelines for collaborating with your project. - MANIFEST.in.
 Used by the installer to determine which files and directories to include in uploads of your package. - setup.cfg.
 Used by the installer to define metadata and settings for some development extensions. - tox.ini.
 Sets up the testing environment.

-myexperiments.pushbutton/test/test\pushbutton.py
+myexperiments.pushbutton/test/test_pushbutton.py